-I had this video in mind to do for a while, but I wanted to wait until I was well enough in the story and knew the direction I wanted to go.
+I had this video in mind for a while, but I wanted to wait until I knew the direction I wanted to go with the story.
 I have one more chapter left and then I can move on to the next inevitable project my jumpy Voyagers brain wants to spit out.
 So far I am looking at one of three options, but my mood is always changing like the tides. :P

-For those of you that are currently following the Fic, you'll notice nearly every bit of this video somewhat captures an aspect of the story.
-I did the best I could with the clips I had and found around. :) The rousing music is by a group called 'E.S Posthumus.'
+For those of you that are currently following the Fanfiction, you'll notice nearly every bit of this video somewhat captures an aspect of the story.
+I did the best I could with the clips I used. :) The rousing instrumental is by a group called "E.S Posthumus."
 I discovered their music a while back and I first used their song 'Arise' for my Prisoners of Time Fanfic video.
 Their music is great for making videos like these.
-The name of this song is literally, 'Pompeii.'
+The name of this song is literally, "Pompeii."
 I believe they say it enough throughout!
 That's about the only word I understand in it.

 If you haven't read it or won't (for some strange reason..j/k!)
 Here is a summary that should pretty much clear up any confusion.

 Voyagers Frozen in Time

 A bit of historical fun turns nightmarish after the Voyagers automatically land in an ancient city on the brink of destruction.
 Jeffrey soon realizes that the Bogg he knows and loves is not in his right mind due to a cosmic disturbance from a lightning storm in Paris.
 Bogg's last memories are of being a Pirate and he struggles with a 'swiss cheese' memory to remember Jeffrey and their Voyager cause.